 Essential oils really are the backbone of my “natural medicine cabinet.”
 I could go on and on about the uses and benefits of each of the many oils in my collection, but I’ll spare you. ;-) Instead, I’m just going to highlight a few that I consider indispensable when it comes to natural remedies.

-Shield is a proprietary blend by Spark Naturals of clove, cinnamon, lemon, eucalyptus and rosemary oils that’s great for diffusing or applying topically to help ward off any colds or flus that are going around.
+Guardian is a proprietary blend by Eden’s Garden of clove, cinnamon, lemon, eucalyptus and rosemary oils that’s great for diffusing or applying topically to help ward off any colds or flus that are going around.

-- L.L.P. blend (or Lemon, Lavender, and Peppermint oils)
+- Breathe Easier. blend (or Lemon, Lavender, and Peppermint oils)

 Lemon, Lavender, and Peppermint all have many uses individually (click here for more on that), but together they make one of the best remedies for allergies I’ve ever tried.
-“L.L.P.” can be diffused, applied topically, or taken internally to alleviate common allergy symptoms.
+“Breathe Easier.” can be diffused, applied topically, or taken internally to alleviate common allergy symptoms.

 - Oregano oil

-Oregano oil, along with Melaleuca oil and Shield blend, can be used to create of my favorite remedies, the Cold and Flu Bomb.
+Oregano oil, along with Tea Tree oil and Guardian blend, can be used to create of my favorite remedies, the Cold and Flu Bomb.

 Coconut oil has tons of healthy fat that make it a great choice to use in cooking or baking.
 You can also use it to make a whole bunch of DIY health and beauty products, including toothpaste!
 Click here to read more!